My experiences in VR development

 Unlike other mediums, the immersiveness of virtual reality gives users the most unique experience, but at the same time magnifies the tiniest glitches and inconsistencies.
 Your game could look perfectly fine in the Unity3D window, but once you put on that headset, the bugs become a lot noticeable simple because “it doesn’t feel right.”

-During my development experience, I found that small errors within these areas tend to be ignored by our developers, which could make the game feels unfinished:
+During my development experience, I found that small problems within these areas tend to be ignored by our developers, which could make the game feels unfinished:

-A problem that I found in our game is player could throw batteries (the key to solve the puzzle) onto certain places that's unreachable by the player.
-Since the batteries doesn't respawn unless they are destroyed, that round became unsolvable.
-I used a simple solution without changing much in the game: make all surfaces slippery for the batteries, so they will always fall along the sides and eventually get destroyed when they hit the bottom of the game board.
+It is possible for players to throw batteries (the key to solve the puzzle) onto certain places where is unreachable by the player and get stuck.
+Since the batteries doesn't respawn unless they hit the bottom of the game board, that round becomes unsolvable.
+I used a simple solution without changing much in the game: make the surfaces slippery for the batteries, so they will not stay on those surfaces, and always fall along the sides and eventually get respawned.